-How the most mature organisations are moving beyond tag management to collect highly granular customer interaction dataPublished: Friday, 14th December 2018 by Joe Cripps, Product Manager, D4t4 Solutions Plc
+How the most mature organizations are moving beyond tag management to collect highly granular customer interaction dataPublished: Friday, 14th December 2018 by Joe Cripps, Product Manager, D4t4 Solutions Plc

 A recent Gartner report stated that: